Cmarschik/Project_one/readme.md

 ## What are the requirements to run this project?
 This project uses postgreSQL 9.5, pgadmin3, and python3.6.
 All required libraries are listed in the "requirements.txt" file.

+### Why doesn't this work for the reader?
+Simply put, even when complete, pieces will be missing.
+For example, a CONSUMER KEY & CONSUMER SECRET are required to use this.
+Similar 'problems' occur when trying to access my private server through postgreSQL.
+Once complete, all of my important code should be up and readable.